Could you do laundry as your great grandmother did?

 Mix all ingredients well and store in a sealed tub.
 Use 1/4 cup of powder per full load.

 How about you?
-Could you work as hard and live like your great grandmother did even on wash day?
+Could you work as hard and live as your great grandmother did even on wash day?